-state is transient and persists while there are no interactions with a different opinion, thus lowering its confidence.
-This is very different from bounded-confidence models [44-46], where the confidence is relative to the opinion being imitated and from which it must not differ too much for a change to occur.
+We explored the persistent voter model (PVM), an opinion model introduced in Ref.
+[40], analyzing the similarities between the way it approaches consensus and how the zerotemperature Ising model evolves toward a fully magnetized state.
+In the PVM the confidence η_i is an internal attribute of the agent's opinion s_i , resulting from the previous interactions with its neighbors.
+Above a given threshold for η_i , the zealot behavior is induced and the opinion of that agent remains frozen.
+Such a state is transient and persists while there are no interactions with a different opinion, thus lowering its confidence.
+This is very different from bounded-confidence models [46-48], where the confidence is relative to the opinion being imitated and from which it must not differ too much for a change to occur.
 Although turning a zealot into a normal voter takes at least two steps, the inverse requires $1/\Delta\eta$ steps or more.
-The parameter $\Delta\eta$ , in this sense, also sets the degree of asymmetry in the process of changing opinion in the PVM.
+The parameter $\Delta \eta$, in this sense, also sets the degree of asymmetry in the process of changing opinion in the PVM.

-Our main results concern the non-monotonic exit time as a function of the reinforcement parameter $\Delta \eta$ and the existence of an optimal value for which the approach to consensus is the fastest.
-Consensus time is minimized when the transient polarized states (that, in the IM0, are associated with stripes) are destabilized by the AR around each cluster.
-At the same time, the effective surface tension is small to produce a large but confined AR, but enough to dislodge those zealots hidden in the middle of domains, thus accelerating the dynamics.
-In other words, around $\Delta \eta > \Delta \eta{\min}$ , the noise inherent to the AR that destabilizes the stripes is large but not enough to get rid of a residual surface tension.
+Our main results concern the nonmonotonic exit time as a function of the reinforcement parameter $\Delta \eta$ and the existence of an optimal value for which the approach to consensus is the fastest.
+Consensus time is minimized when the transient polarized states (that, in the IMO, are associated with stripes) are destabilized by the AR around each cluster.
+At the same time, the effective surface tension is small to produce a large but confined AR but enough to dislodge those zealots hidden in the middle of domains, thus accelerating the dynamics.
+In other words, around $\Delta \eta > \Delta \eta{\min}$, the noise inherent to the AR that destabilizes the stripes is large but not enough to get rid of a residual surface tension.
 By eliminating the stripes and keeping the curvature-driven dynamics, the path to consensus is faster.
-Percolation phenomena at the early steps of the dynamics have been shown to be essential in framing both the temporal evolution and the asymptotic state of curvature-driven systems like the Ising model [11-18] As mentioned in the Introduction, these properties are important also for the PVM and have been experimentally observed in different systems [21- 23].
-Here we have shown that they are also relevant in a broader context, setting the timescales for an opinionexchanging population to attain consensus while destabilizing intermediate polarized states.
+Percolation phenomena at the early steps of the dynamics have been shown to be essential in framing both the temporal evolution and the asymptotic state of curvature-driven systems like the Ising model [11-14,

-The effective surface tension generated by the zealots
+17-20].
+As mentioned in the Introduction, these properties are important also for the PVM and have been experimentally observed in different systems [23-25].
+Here we have shown that they are also relevant in a broader context, setting the timescales for an opinion-exchanging population to attain consensus while destabilizing intermediate polarized states.

-in the PVM is similar but not equivalent to a low, finite temperature in the Ising model.
+The effective surface tension generated by the zealots in the PVM is similar but not equivalent to a low, finite temperature in the Ising model.
 Indeed, although a small temperature may be useful to eventually escape from the local minima of flat interfaces, it never allows the system to be fully magnetized.
-In the PVM, close to $\Delta \eta{\rm min}$ , the surface tension is small and the AR acts as an effective noise that increases the roughness of the interfaces.
-However, despite large it is not enough to eliminate the curvature-driven decrease of domains toward the absorbing state that is the consensus.
+In the PVM, close to $\Delta \eta{min}$ the surface tension is small, and the AR acts as an effective noise that increases the roughness of the interfaces.
+However, despite being large, it is not enough to eliminate the curvature-driven decrease of domains toward the absorbing state that is the consensus.